MajdImar/learning-journal/video.md

-# summary about how do 0computers works:
+# summary about how do computers works:

 - The 4 things in all computer combining
 1. input